-Ebola Outbreak in Africa
+West Africa: Ebola Outbreak

-in both the affected and surrounding countries.
+mobilized in both the affected and surrounding countries

-“Our volunteers are critical in the epidemic control chain through their unique access to communicates, cultural knowledge and capacity to foster social mobilization and behavioral change. - Elhadj As Sy, IFRC Security General”
+“Our volunteers are critical in the epidemic control chain through their unique access to communicates, cultural knowledge and capacity to foster social mobilization and behavioral change." - Elhadj As Sy, IFRC Security General

 The Red Cross national societies in Sierra Leone, Liberia and Guinea are leading disease prevention education and awareness efforts, providing psychosocial support and assisting in the management of dead bodies.